richlegrand/dash/README.md

 ![Vizy in Motionscope mode](https://user-images.githubusercontent.com/913165/82081637-471f5b00-96ac-11ea-9649-31bf2893512f.gif)

 Dash was designed (I'm paraphrasing) to give non-expert programmers the ability to make beautiful and informative dashboards.
-Along those lines, I wanted make it easier for the Raspberry Pi/maker community to put their physical hardware creations/ideas online for anyone to interact with.
+Along those lines, I wanted make it easier for the Raspberry Pi/maker community to put their hardware creations/ideas online for anyone to interact with.
 Dash can do this out of the box, but the required [workarounds](#problems-we-encountered-with-dash-and-devices) can be a bummer...
 I also wanted to make our product work better and be easier to program.

-It's my hope that others find these changes useful.
+I hope that others find these changes useful.

 ## Our additions to Dash